satkinson2/hello-world/README.md

 # hello-world
-An effort to ,learn something different
+An effort to learn something different
+A work in progress